AI Summary

 git push origin main

-Configuring Cloudflare Pages
+Getting Cloudflare Pages to Cooperate

 git submodule update --init --recursive && hugo --gc --minify